acharoen/Rhode-Island-GI-VCE-Technical-Validation/readme.md

-# Brown Gastrotnetology Video Capsule Endoscopy Dataset
+# Rhode Island Gastrotnetology Video Capsule Endoscopy Dataset
 The project files in this folder are used to perform technical validation as a part of manuscript submitted to "Scientific Data".

 ## Files and folders